 There’s a Kia model for any need.
 If you are looking for something fuel-efficient for your daily commute, you can find a Kia sedan or compact car for the drive.

 On the other hand, the company also makes some higher-performing models if you want excitement.
 You can also get some models that will tackle mild off-road terrain.

-When you compare Kia to comparable brands side-by-side, you see how much can be saved with the South Korean manufacturer.
+When you compare Kia side-by-side with comparable brands, you see how much can be saved with the South Korean manufacturer.
 Some people are scared away by the lower price, but there’s no reason to be.

 The company is able to provide amazing deals without sacrificing all the features you want.
-That lower price also helps reduce your cost of insurance premiums.
+That lower price also helps reduce the cost of your insurance premiums.